christopherwaltham/UBC_PHYS_Python-crash-course/4. Pendulum Experiment/README.md

 # 4. Pendulum Experiment
-The module is an experiment where we use the ultrasonic distance sensor to collect data about a pendulum undergoing damped simple harmonic motion.
+This module is an experiment where we use the ultrasonic distance sensor to collect data from a pendulum undergoing damped simple harmonic motion.

 ## Experimental setup and procedure
-The setup for this experiment requires.
+The setup for this experiment requires a few parts.
 The most important thing is that the pendulum is aimed squarely at the large, flat surface on the pendulum at all times during the oscillations.
 This means it is important that you do not make the amplitude of the oscillations too large.

 ### Equipment
 - Cardboard